Schneider's marmoset

 Schneider's marmoset (Mico schneideri) is a species of marmoset of the genus Mico in the family Callitrichidae.
 Endemic to Brazil, it is found in the Amazon rainforest of Mato Grosso state.
 It is found on the interfluve between the Juruena and Teles Pires rivers.
 Schneider's marmoset is found in primary and secondary terra firma rainforests and in the transition zone to the Cerrado.

-Previously recognised as Emilia's marmoset (Mico emiliae), a morphological and phylogenetic study in 2021 showed the species is distinct and it was formally described as a new species.
+Previously recognised as a population of Emilia's marmoset (Mico emiliae), a morphological and phylogenetic study in 2021 showed the species is distinct and it was formally described as a new species.
 Schneider's marmoset has a lead-coloured saddle and rump with cream-silver underparts.
 There is grey fur on the back of its neck and on top of its head.
 Its hands are light orange, its feet are orange, and its tail is black.